 The symposium aims to become the premier event for discussion of emerging research on mental workload and its models and applications.
 It will bring together researchers and practitioners from different disciplines including human factors, computer science, psychology, education, and neuroscience and provide a mechanism for the exchange of ideas and technologies between a worldwide audience of academics and industrial scientists.

-We solicit submissions, in the form of FULL PAPERS on previously unpublished research work on human mental workload covering all disciplines and domains.
+We solicit submissions on previously unpublished research work on human mental workload covering all disciplines and domains.
 Example areas include but are not limited to: